 - Why a woman is not getting pregnant

 - Abnormal bleeding

-All x-rays expose you to a certain level of radiation.
+All x-rays involve some radiation exposure.
 These levels are considered safe for most.
-The test is not recommended for pregnant women.
-The radiation can harm the fetus.
+The test is not advised for pregnant women.
+The radiation can harm the unborn baby.

 What to Expect

 The care team may meet with you to talk about:

 - Current medicines, herbs, and supplements that you take and whether you need to stop taking them before the procedure

 - Fasting before the procedure, such as avoiding food or drink after midnight the night before